MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/implementing-controls-using-typescript.md

 ## Implementing Manifest

 A custom control is defined by the information in the `ControlManifest.Input.xml` manifest file.
-In this walkthrough, this file is created under the `TSLinearInputControl` sub folder.
+In this walkthrough, this file is created under the `<Your Control Name>` sub folder.
 For the linear input control, a property will be defined to store the numeric value of the slider input.

 1. Open the `ControlManifest.Input.xml` file in the code editor (Visual Studio Code).
 The `ControlManifest.Input.xml` file defines an initial control property called `sampleProperty`.